kirawest/Industrial-Case-Study-MopoProject/README.md

 Once constructed, this repo should be an easy way to reproduce the Industrial Case workflow, both for collaboration and for others to use in the future.
 It can also serve as an example for others that want to build additional data on top of the European Case.

-    !!! note These instructions are not correct.
-This is a draft, copied from a different repo.

 # First Time Set Up Instructions